Amellalzakaria/PersonAuthorBook_SpringBoot/README.md

 This API takes two dates in the format yyyy-MM-dd as parameters and returns a list of all books published between those dates.
 Assign a book to an author: PUT /api/authors/{authorId}/books/{bookId}
 This API assigns a book to an author using the IDs provided in the URL.
-Technologies used:
+## Technologies used:
 Postman for testing, Eclipse, MySQL or PostgreSQL, Maven, and Spring Boot.

 To run the application, follow these steps:
-Clone the repository.
+1. Clone the repository.
-Open the project in Eclipse.
+2. Open the project in Eclipse.
-Run the application using Maven.
+3. Run the application using Maven.
-Test the APIs using Postman.
+4. Test the APIs using Postman.
-Deploy the application on a server, such as Tomcat or Jetty.

 Please refer to the documentation for more information about the APIs and how to use them.